ebureauet/frontend-framework/docs/workingwithhtml.md

 </div>
 ~~~

 And that's how the markup looks like.
 Now, what if we could just reuse this markup, put it into a partial file and then let it use variables so its contents can be changed.
-That's a great idea!, that means we won't need to have three versions of this markup having static data on them, even more, we could reuse this markup not just three times but any number of times as we like.
+That's a great idea!, that means we won't need to have three versions of this markup having static data on them, even more so, we could reuse this markup not just three times but any number of times as we like.

 So let's make a more flexible partial html file using the original markup, let's just name it '_featurette.html' (just without the hyphened letters), and then let's replace the parts that needs to be dynamic with the variable directive '@@var' like this: